mParticle/docs/src/pages/developers/partners/kit-integrations/android-kit/index.md

 ### Self-managed vs mParticle-managed

 mParticle has developed and currently manages a large number of Android kits.
-These mParticle-managed kits are hosted within the [mParticle-integrations](https://github.com/mparticle-integrations) organization on Github and releases are performed by the mParticle engineering team.
+These mParticle-managed kits are hosted within the [mParticle-integrations](https://github.com/mparticle-integrations) organization on GitHub and releases are performed by the mParticle engineering team.
 This is not a requirement though, some partners choose to manage their own kits, meaning they host the repository and perform releases however they prefer.
 This guide covers the few key differences between self-managed and mParticle-managed Android kits.

 If you are building a self-managed kit, see the consideration in [For Self Managed Kits](#for-self-managed-kits).

 ### Getting started

-We provide an example skeleton kit [on Github](https://github.com/mparticle-integrations/mparticle-android-integration-example/tree/main/simple-kit).
+We provide an example skeleton kit [on GitHub](https://github.com/mparticle-integrations/mparticle-android-integration-example/tree/main/simple-kit).
 You can choose to clone this kit and use it as a starting point, or just use it as a reference.

 For more information on the contents of the example-kit, see [API Overview - Editing the Example Kit](#api-overview---editing-the-example-kit)